shunpeicloser/FP-PBKK-Payment/api_test_checklist.md

 ## Withdrawal (/api/v1/transaction/withdrawal)
 - Request for Withdrawal ( / POST )
   - Only USER with account type of driver or restaurant can request for balance withdrawal
+  - Charge driver's or restaurant's wallet based on withdrawal amount
 - List Withdrawal Transaction ( / GET )
   - If ADMIN, show all withdrawal transactions
   - If USER, show all user's withdrawal transactions